This spicy chicken lime soup is like chicken noodle meets chicken tortilla soup for a spicy, noodle-less middle ground perfect for a cold winter day.

 - 1 cooked chicken breast, shredded

-- In a pot, heat olive oil over medium-high heat.
+- In a large pot, heat olive oil over medium-high heat.

 - Once hot, add onion, carrot, celery and jalapeno and saute for about 5-8 minutes until softened and starting to brown.

-- Add ginger, cumin, salt & pepper and saute for another 1-2 minutes.
+- Add garlic, ginger, cumin, salt & pepper and saute for another 1-2 minutes.

-- Add chicken broth, let mixture come to a boil then reduce to a simmer for 15 minutes.
+- Add lime zest and chicken broth, let mixture come to a boil then reduce to a simmer for 15 minutes.

 - Add shredded chicken, cilantro, vinegar and lime juice and stir to combine.